New Australian Flag

 New Australian Flag for all Australians Designed by Australianflags.au

 New Australian Proposed flag with full of meaning.
 The green and gold match the athletes’ uniforms of the 2024 Paris Olympics.
 The design features the iconic kangaroo, a symbol recognised worldwide as representing Australia.
 The Southern Cross constellation highlights Australia’s location.
-The Commonwealth Star now has the “Meeting Place” symbol of the First Australians, emphasizing reconciliation and respect, all sharing the same values.
+The Commonwealth Star now replaced with the “Meeting Place” symbol of the First Australians, emphasizing reconciliation and respect, all sharing the same values.
 Its seven points represent the six states and one for ten territories, uniting all in harmony and diversity.
 The white in the stars stands for peace, unity, and Australia’s commitment to harmony at home and the world.

 ONE DESIGN – 4 FLAGS – 4 IDENTITIES